The winds have changed: set your sails to retain drivers

 Winning the retention battle

 Freight volumes and ELD compliance contributed to the increases we saw in driver pay during the second and third quarters of 2017.
 We’ve also seen a new, and bigger round of sign-on bonuses from carriers aiming to recruit the more tenured drivers.
 On Sept.
-21, John Larkin, head of Transportation and Logistics Research for Stifel Nicklaus, evaluated the current market conditions and noted that the only “pillar of stability” for carriers is to win the battle of driving recruiting and retention.
-Anticipating that recruiting will continue to be more difficult, many carriers have increased their focus on using retention tools.
+21, John Larkin, head of Transportation and Logistics Research for Stifel Nicklaus, evaluated the current market conditions and noted that the only “pillar of stability” for carriers is to win the battle of driver recruiting and retention.
+Anticipating that recruiting will continue to be more difficult, many carriers have increased their focus on using retention tools to retain drivers.

 Carriers using the Stay Metrics Driver Survey and Driver Rewards platforms have been outperforming their peers in retaining drivers for quite some time.
 During the pivotal second quarter, turnover among carriers using both products increased by two percentage points, on average, from 58 percent to 60 percent.
 To help carriers prevent early-stage turnover, the 7-day and 45-day onboarding surveys identify early expectations, experiences, and satisfaction levels of new drivers.
 The annual Driver Satisfaction survey shows carriers their areas of strength and weakness using peer grouping and year-over-year trend analysis.
 Exit Interviews also give insights — in their drivers’ own words — on why they left.